niams-bdmds/richPathR/README.md

 discovery.
 Omics profiling of tissue or cells of patients and healthy individuals generated gene lists that need to be further investigated in the known biological context.
-Multiple public data sources with annotated gene sets are available for GSEA and enrichR is the most population web application still it requires custom tool for large-scale mining. richPathR package is a collection of R functions that helps researchers with enrichment analysis using EnrichR.
+Multiple public data sources with annotated gene sets are available for GSEA and enrichR is the most popular web application still requiring custom tool for large-scale mining. richPathR package is a collection of the R functions that helps researchers with enrichment analysis using EnrichR.

 ## DEPENDENCIES